rse/audio-node-suite/README.md

 is transpiled to plain JavaScript (ECMAScript 2022) and this way runs in all current (as of 2023/Q1) JavaScript environments, of course.
-To support different loader environment, the transpiled output is provided in three distinct variants for ESM (ECMAScript 2022), CommonJS (Node) and UMD (Legacy Browser).
+To support different loader environment, the transpiled output is provided in the three distinct variants ESM (ECMAScript 2022), CommonJS (Node) and UMD (Legacy Browser).

 License